Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 ☔️ Rain and snow

+On average, May has five rainy days in central and western Catalonia and on the coast.
 In the mountains, the average gets up to 8 days.

 ☀️ Hours of light

 Sunrise happens around 6:45 am at the beginning of the month and at 6:18 am at the end.
-So, for those staying at the coast and wanting to catch a beautiful sunrise over the sea, you better set your alarm early!
+So, for those staying at the coast and wanting to catch a beautiful sunrise over the sea, you’d better set your alarm early!

 Sunset, on the other hand, happens after 9 pm.
-Yes, it’s that wonderful time of the year when you can enjoy dinners outside, and it’s still bright.

 What to pack for a trip to Catalonia in May